GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 #server=1.1.1.1
 #server=8.8.8.8
 ```
 x shall be the port number you specified moments ago.
 I put mine ```server=127.0.0.1#5300```.
 DHCP configuration shall stay so don't remove it.
-Now go to console and choose your blacklist, and enjoy. :)
+Now go to console, choose your blacklist, and enjoy. :)